Stand Up for Effective Drug Policy

 I want to thank all of my constituents who contacted me about this issue and shared their experiences.
-I voted against accepting $5,000 from the Drug Enforcement Administration to locate and eradicate marijuana plants.
-What I heard over and over again from my constituents is that this proposal distracts from what should be the priority—the opioid crisis.
+Twice, I voted against accepting $5,000 from the Drug Enforcement Administration to locate and eradicate marijuana plants.
+What I heard over and over again from my constituents is that this proposal distracts from what should be the priority—the opioid crisis and more effective measures.

 Drug Crisis Has Huge Impact on Our Community